Georgegriff/griffadev/src/posts/eslint-new-features/eslint-new-features.md

 ---
-title: 'Setting up ESLint to work with new or proposed JavaScript features such as private class fields.'
+title: "Setting up ESLint to work with new or proposed JavaScript features such as private class fields."
 description: It turns out configuring ESLint to use Stage 3 proposals is actually a massive pain, and sends you down a rabbit hole of Babel, assumed knowledge, renamed packages and half answered questions.
-date: '2020-12-01'
+date: "2020-12-01"
 hero:
   image: "/images/eslint-classes.png"
-  alt: 'Picture of JavaScript class showing invalid syntax for a private class member'
+  alt: "Picture of JavaScript class showing invalid syntax for a private class member"
 tags:
   - QuickTip
   - JavaScript